Klosmi/html-basics/JS-basic.md

 - The *promises* keeps the nested branching path, but it makes it nicer.

-Here's an example, when it is NOT nice, super complicated:
+Here's an example, when our code is NOT nice, deeply nested → complicated:
 - eg.:
     *Here we are imitating a request, which somitmes it works, somitems it doesn't.*
     *We have 2 callbacks.
 One for when the request works, one when it doesn't.*